CVCC and Liberty University Co Enrollment Agreement

 - Click ‘Order Decal(s)’ and proceed with ordering the decal of your choice

 Parking Decals will be mailed to your local address through August.
 After August, decals must be claimed at LUPD.
-For pricing on parking, visit the Basic Costs webpage and expand the Residential Program Costs section.

 Do I get an LU Student ID Card?